mchiovaro/nonlinear-natural-noisy/README.md

 This repository contains the necessary code and tools to begin using categorical recurrence quantification analysis and fractal analysis (detrended fluctuation analysis).

-Accompanying manuscript: Chiovaro, M., & Paxton, A. (/*under review*/).
+Accompanying manuscript: Chiovaro, M., & Paxton, A. (*under review*).
 Nonlinear, Natural, and Noisy: A Quantitative Approach to the Collection and Analysis of Real-World Social Behavior.

 Presented at: The 49th Annual Meeting of the Society for Computers in Psychology (SCiP) (Montréal, Québec, Canada)